 How do payday loans and personal loans compare?
 Here’s everything you need to know.

 What’re the similarities between payday loans and personal loans?

-Payday loans and personal loans are similar in that they can be used to pay for almost anything (think: debt consolidation, emergencies, medical bills).
-As a bonus, if you’re approved, you’ll get a lump-sum of money within a few business days from a lender, sometimes as quickly as one day.
+Payday and personal loans are similar in that they can be used to pay for almost anything (think: debt consolidation, emergencies, medical bills).
+As a bonus, if you’re approved, you’ll get a lump sum within a few business days from a lender—sometimes as quickly as one day.

-That’s about where the similarities between these loan options end and the differences begin.
+That’s about where the similarities end and the differences begin.